 If there's nobody who can give you support, it might help to discuss your situation with a social worker.
 Your midwife can refer you, or you can contact your local council.

 Money and housing matters

 If money is an immediate concern, find out more about the benefits you're entitled to claim.
-Your local Jobcentre Plus or Citizens Advice Bureau (CAB) can advise you.
+Your local Jobcentre Plus or Citizens Advice service can advise you.

-If you have a housing problem, contact your local CAB or your local housing advice centre.
-You can get the address from your local authority at the town hall.
+If you have a housing problem, contact your local Citizens Advice or your local housing advice centre.
+You can get the address from your local council website or local library.